zacanger/niddesa/text/generated-translations/cullaniddesa/10-chinese-google.md

 "He is the one who is away from the desire, not the one who desires": "He is not the one who desires, he does not desire for all the colors, all the sounds...
-(slightly) all the smells... all the things seen, heard, perceived, and knowable Fahe doesn’t hope, accept, hope, hope, or pray.”
+(slightly) all the smells... all the things seen, heard, perceived, and knowable Fahe doesn't hope, accept, hope, hope, or pray."
 Because he is the one who is away from the wish, not the one who wants it.

 "He is a wise man, not a wise man": ""He is a wise man", he is a wise man, a